 In order to sort and filter the transactions, an analyst has to “scrub” the transactions by carefully reading the business descriptions of the companies on the list and removing any that aren’t a close enough fit.

-Many of the transactions will have missing and limited information if the deal terms were not publicly disclosed.
-The analyst will search high and low for a press release, equity research reportEquity Research OverviewEquity research professionals are responsible for producing analysis, recommendations, and reports on investment opportunities that investment banks, institutions, or their clients may be interested in.
-The Equity Research Division is a group of analysts and associates.
-This equity research overview guide, or another source that contains deal metrics.
+Many of the transactions would have missing and limited information if the deal terms were not publicly disclosed.
+The analyst will search high and low for a press release, equity research report, or another source that contains deal metrics.
 If nothing can be found, those companies will be removed from the list.

 #3 Determine a range of valuation multiples